-Well hello, remember the ABC’s we mentioned above?
+Well hello, remember ABC’s we mentioned above?
 The C stands for the Crib.
 Yes.
 The safest place for a baby to be sleeping in is in their crib.
 It’s not a good idea for you to be co-sleeping with your child.

 I know I know, this might seem like a little hard to do because newborns spend most of their time sleeping.
-However, it is advised that you don’t let babies fall asleep in their car seats or a swing because they could be suffocation hazard.
+However, it is advised that you don’t let babies fall asleep in their car seats or a swing because they could be a suffocation hazard.

 It’s best if you move them into their crib whenever possible.

-Babies should always be sleeping in lighter cloths.
+Babies should always be sleeping in lighter clothes.
 Yes, even in the winters.
 This does not mean that you can let them get a cloth.
 Choose clothing that is comfortable for them - regardless of the weather so they sleep peacefully.

 Comments will be approved before showing up.